globus/globus-compute/docs/endpoints/endpoints.rst

 ``config.yaml``
 ---------------

-The ``config.yaml`` file controls the manager endpoint process.
-Please refer to :ref:`endpoint-manager-config` for details on each field.
+The ``config.yaml`` file controls the core endpoint process.
+Please refer to :ref:`core-endpoint-config` for details on each field.

 .. code-block:: yaml
    :caption: Default ``config.yaml`` configuration